Winter Fundraising Ideas To Heat Up Your Campaigns

 Online donation page

 For every winter fundraiser you run, you need an online donation page.
-This is the page that you will come on to complete the donation process.
+You will come to this page to complete the donation process.
 Here’s what the page should comprise:

-You can make the page more appealing with visuals that induce the right emotions like empathy and happiness to encourage people to act immediately.
+You can make the page more appealing with visuals that induce the right emotions, such as empathy and happiness, to encourage people to act immediately.

-With tools like Unbounce or Instapage, you can set up a landing page quite easily.
+With tools like Unbounce or Instapage, you can easily set up a landing page.

 Text-to-donate through SMS opt-in

-Sharing the link to an online donation page can be quite challenging.
-If someone’s at your hot chocolate stand and wants to donate, dictating the link or putting it on a poster may not be as straightforward.
-Sometimes people may not read the link correctly, get a spelling wrong, etc., which may lead to drop-offs.
+Sharing the link to an online donation page can be pretty challenging.
+If someone at your hot chocolate stand wants to donate, dictating the link or putting it on a poster may not be as straightforward.
+Sometimes, people may not read the link correctly, get a spelling wrong, etc., which may lead to drop-offs.

 A text-to-donate system can help you avoid that.
-All a person needs to do is send a keyword to your shortcode and receive the donation page link; it’s that simple.
+To donate, a person needs to send a keyword to your shortcode and receive the donation page link; it’s that simple.

 You need a mass texting tool to set it up.

-You can promote the keyword and shortcode through other channels as well to collect donations.
+You can also promote the keyword and shortcode through other channels to collect donations.

 To conclude

-Hope these winter fundraising ideas inspire your campaigns for the holidays.
-You could either adapt them as it is, with a sprinkle of creativity or use them as a basis to come up with your own ideas.
+I hope these winter fundraising ideas inspire your campaigns for the holidays.
+You could either adapt them as they are, with a sprinkle of creativity or use them as a basis for your own ideas.

-No matter what, keep in mind that these winter fundraisers are an integral part of your year-end fundraising, the most important time of the year for nonprofits.
+No matter what, remember that these winter fundraisers are an integral part of your year-end fundraising, the most important time of the year for nonprofits.

-To maximize the output of your fundraising, you don’t just need practical ideas to implement, but the right strategies to promote them too.
-To know more about these strategies, check out our post: Fundraising strategies to exceed your year-end giving goals.
+To maximize the output of your fundraising, you need practical ideas to implement and the right strategies to promote them, too.
+To know more about these strategies, check out our post: Fundraising strategies to exceed your year-end giving goals

 Feature image source: Victória Kubiaki